American University of Afghanistan: 2021

-With the withdrawal of United States troops from Afghanistan (2020–2021), Peter Bergen has reported that thousands of university-educated students hoping to flee Afghanistan were unable to.
-However many are now studying in exile abroad in Qatar, at the American University of Central Asia in Bishkek, Kyrgyzstan, and at Bard College in New York, among other locations.
+With the withdrawal of United States troops from Afghanistan (2020–2021), Peter Bergen reported that thousands of university-educated students were hoping to flee Afghanistan, but were unable to.
+Eventually many were studying in Qatar, at the American University of Central Asia in Bishkek, Kyrgyzstan, and at Bard College in New York, among other locations.

 Programs

-All programs are conducted entirely in English.
-The university runs on the U.S. semester system with the academic year starting in August, and in other respects also operates in the style of American universities.
+All programs were conducted entirely in English.
+The university ran on the U.S. semester system with the academic year starting in August, and in other respects also operates in the style of American universities.